-The northern coast, which stretches from Ao Taan to Ao Ta Long and onto Ao Tao Kai is barely touched by tourism, with just two resorts at the eastern end, Koh Mak Green View Resort and Cinnamon Art Resort.
+The north coast of Koh Mak, which stretches from Ao Taan to Ao Ta Long and onto Turtle Beach (Ao Tao Kai) is barely touched by tourism, with just two resorts at the eastern end, Koh Mak Green View Resort and Cinnamon Art Resort.

-Returning once more to the main crossroads coming up from Ao Suan Yai, the road also offers an option to the left and this leads to the heart of one of the original Koh Mak communities, where wooden houses, some in the forest, some by the water, sheds for drying rubber and other assorted buildings are scattered along the coast of what is still Ao Ta Long.
+Returning once more to the main crossroads coming up from Ao Suan Yai Beach, the road also offers an option to the left and this leads to the heart of one of the original Koh Mak communities, where wooden houses, some in the forest, some by the water, unique stilted houseboats, sheds for drying rubber and other assorted buildings are scattered along the coast of what is still Ao Ta Long.